 Traditional Irish music on the Anglo concertina

 I have been playing Traditional Irish Music on the concertina for thirty years now.
-So far I’ve made six full-length albums, including two solo projects.
-Another album, a collaborative project with Madagán and Indian singer Divya Naik is due for release shortly.
+So far I’ve made seven full-length albums, including two solo projects.
+Another album, a collaborative project with Madagán and Indian singer Divya Naik is now available on Bandcamp.
 In December 2014 I received an Artist Career Enhancement Scheme (ACES) award from the Arts Council NI to make the latest album, which is called The Northern Concertina.
 Visit the music page for the latest interviews and reviews, and further info about my recordings.

 Jason O’Rourke’s music has matured down the years into a fully cohesive and finely-tuned style; each note executed with pin-pricked precision.
 He stands on his own merits among concertina players in Ireland and elsewhere, and his music finds full maturity on this outstanding set.John O’Regan, The Living Tradition, December 2015.